zoonk/handbook/about/README.md

 ## Why those things are a problem?

-If education is **expensive**, fewer people get formal education and many students dropout from school.
+If education is **expensive**, fewer people get formal education and many students drop out from school.
 By dropping out, they have [fewer chances of succeeding](https://www.researchgate.net/publication/262308885_Long-term_labour_market_consequences_of_dropping_out_of_upper_secondary_school_Minority_disadvantages) in our current system.
 Plus, it has a [negative effect in society as a whole](https://www.researchgate.net/publication/338665702_The_economics_of_high_school_dropouts).